andrewrichardson701/Stockbase/README.md

 - Admin page now shows larger tables better
 - Admin page now has an authentication section for toggling 2FA globally.
 - All swipe card code has been commented out as this is likely not going to be used.
 Can be removed later.
+- Fixed the success message on the addlocaluser page
+- Profile page now allows users to toggle 2FA except for the root user.
+This is actioned by admin.inc.php
+- Profile page allows you to reset your 2FA.
+- Admin users table now has a reset 2FA option for resetting other users' 2FA
+- Root user can no longer have 2FA prompts.

 </details>
 <details>